lawpatch/au-ip_transfer/README.md

 ### Purpose

 The language in this repo is language to transfer ownership of intellectual property in **Australian** legal agreements.
 You can't use it in deeds because it assigns future intellectual property.
-To assign something which does not yet exist, like intellectual property that will be created in future, there needs to be [some quid pro quo or 'consideration' for the assignment.](https://jade.barnet.com.au/Jade.html#!article=65687)
+To assign something that does not yet exist, there needs to be [some quid pro quo or consideration for the assignment.](https://jade.barnet.com.au/Jade.html#!article=65687)

 The examples assume the use of the LawPatch description clause <a href="https://github.com/lawpatch/lawpatch-docs" target="_blank">here</a>.

 ### Simple IP Transfers with LawPatch

 Ownership of intellectual property is a technical area.
 If you want to draft a transfer, you end up with a lot of formulaic language.
 LawPatch allows you to factor the technical language out.
-Here's an example of a transfer:
+Here's an example of a transfer using the language in this repo:

 > Provider <a href="" target="_blank">transfers ownership of intellectual property rights</a> in the Code to Customer.